Laboratory rat: Use in research

-The rat found early use in laboratory research in five areas: W. S. Small suggested that the rate of learning could be measured by rats in a maze; a suggestion employed by John B. Watson for his Ph.D. dissertation in 1903.
+The rat found early use in laboratory research in five areas: W. S. Small suggested that rats could measure the rate of learning in a maze; a suggestion employed by John B. Watson for his Ph.D. dissertation in 1903.
 The first rat colony in America used for nutrition research was started in January 1908 by Elmer McCollum and then, nutritive requirements of rats were used by Thomas Burr Osborne and Lafayette Mendel to determine the details of protein nutrition.
 The reproductive function of rats was studied at the Institute for Experimental Biology at the University of California, Berkeley by Herbert McLean Evans and Joseph A. Long.
 The genetics of rats was studied by William Ernest Castle at the Bussey Institute of Harvard University until it closed in 1994.
 Rats have long been used in cancer research; for instance at the Crocker Institute for Cancer Research.

 The historical importance of this species to scientific research is reflected by the amount of literature on it: roughly 50% more than that on laboratory mice.
 Laboratory rats are frequently subject to dissection or microdialysis to study internal effects on organs and the brain, such as for cancer or pharmacological research.
 Laboratory rats not sacrificed may be euthanized or, in some cases, become pets.

 Domestic rats differ from wild rats (various spp. of Rodentia) in many ways: they are calmer and significantly less likely to bite, they can tolerate greater crowding, they breed earlier and produce more offspring, and their brains, livers, kidneys, adrenal glands, and hearts are smaller.

 Scientists have bred many strains or "lines" of rats specifically for experimentation.
 Most are derived from the albino Wistar rat, which is still widely used.
 Other common strains are the Sprague Dawley, Fischer 344, Holtzman albino strains, Long–Evans, and Lister black hooded rats.
 Inbred strains are also available, but are not as commonly used as inbred mice.